BLOG ARTICLE

 PCI DSS compliance is non-negotiable when it comes to payment security.

 Ensure your chosen gateway adheres to these standards and uses tokenization and encryption to protect sensitive data.
-Your crypto exchange’s reputation relies on users knowing their financial information is secure, which is why security should be the topmost priority in your selection process.
+Your crypto exchange's reputation relies on users knowing their financial information is secure, which is why security should be the topmost priority in your payment gateway security integration process.

 Regular security audits and updates from the payment gateway provider are also important to keep up with evolving threats.